CAUTION!

 Why Are We Concerned About the Kinross Ore Transportation Plan?

-Kinross Gold / Contago Ore plans to transport ore from the Mahn Choh mine project near Tetlin, Alaska over 250 miles of public highways to the processing plant at Fort Knox near Cleary Summit north of Fairbanks.
-Every hour of every day, double-trailer ore hauling trucks 95 feet long and weighing up to 80 tons would travel roads maintained by the State of Alaska.
+Kinross Gold / Contago Ore transports ore from the Mahn Choh mine project near Tetlin, Alaska over 240 miles of public highways to the processing plant at Fort Knox near Cleary Summit north of Fairbanks.
+Every hour of every day, double-trailer ore hauling trucks 95 feet long and weighing up to 80 tons travel roads maintained by the State of Alaska.

 Advocates for Safe Alaska Highways believes that the current Ore Transportation Plan has not been fully developed.
 In addition, there has been no rigorous review and analysis of the existing plan by the appropriate regulatory agencies.
 ASAH strongly supports efforts by both the developer and appropriate agencies to develop better alternatives to hauling ore 250 miles on Alaska’s public highways.